 Driver of a motor vehicle: Another type of party that can be liable in a personal injury claim is the driver of a motor vehicle.
 Claimants must prove that the driver had acted negligently behind the wheel, which could include violating a traffic law, driving in an aggressive manner, intoxication or driving while distracted.

 Property owners: When an individual suffers physical harm on someone else’s premises, the owner could be liable.
 Whether a private residence or a business, if hazardous conditions are to blame for injuries, the injured arty can file a claim.

-Property could be hazardous for a number of reasons.
+The property could be hazardous for a number of reasons.
 Failure to make repairs or clean up a dangerous substance are a couple of examples.
 Common scenarios that cause injury include slips or trips and falls or incidents involving private or public pools.

 Generally, those who trespasses on a property can’t file a personal injury claim.
 But there could be exceptions.
 For instance, attractive nuisance is a legal theory oftentimes used when a child is injured.
 An example would be a pool in the neighbor’s yard that isn’t covered or gated and a child falls into it.

 Government employee/entity: In general, the government is protected from lawsuits.
 But the Texas Tort Claims Act allows certain entities to be held liable for property and personal injury damages.
 A common example is a government employee operating a motor vehicle.

 In Texas, a modified comparative fault system determines whether injured parties can recover compensation.
 The claimant or plaintiff must be 50 percent at fault or less to be eligible, and then the claimant’s own percentage of fault reduces value of damages recovered.